UNLOCK FREE TRAINING

 Wholesale Real Estate Contract New Hampshire

-There are two primary contracts you'll need to be familiar with as a New Hampshire wholesaler.
+You must be familiar with two primary contracts as a New Hampshire wholesaler.

-The first is the Purchase And Sales Agreement, The New Hampshire Association of Realtors makes this standard 5-page fillable purchase and sales agreement available for use and suitable for most real estate transactions.
+The first is the Purchase And Sales Agreement; the New Hampshire Association of Realtors makes this standard 5-page fillable agreement available for use and suitable for most real estate transactions.

-The second document is a standardized assignment of contract.
-This is sometimes used as an addendum to the purchase contract.
+The second document is a standardized contract assignment; this is sometimes used as an addendum to the purchase contract.
 In other cases, a party to the transaction may prefer a more customized and specific form to assign the contract.

 assignment of contract

-If you're not experienced or comfortable dealing with real estate investors, cash buyers, or any parts of real estate law, it's always a good idea to seek legal advice from an experienced real estate attorney.
+Suppose you're not experienced or comfortable dealing with real estate investors, cash buyers, or any parts of real estate law.
+In that case, it's always a good idea to seek legal advice from an experienced real estate attorney.

 Final Thoughts